mondrake/pel/README.md

 All changes to code should be issued through a pull request, and other maintainers should review the code and merge it.

-## Languages

-To work with the translations, you need the gettext package installed.

 ## Getting Support